 Plot: 4 stars

 Language/Narrative: 3.5 stars

 Pacing: 4 stars

 Cover Design: 3 stars

-A special thanks to Penguin Random House Canada on behalf of Vikingfor providing me with a copy of The Dark Days Pact (Lady Helen #2), in exchange for an honest review.
+A special thanks to Penguin Random House Canada on behalf of Alfred A. Knopf for providing me with a copy of The Amateurs by Liz Harmer in exchange for an honest and timely review.

 About the Author: